Is Yoga Safe for Christians? | Redemptive Postures Series

 God made the human body and all the ways that it can stretch and move.
 So even if some yoga practitioners intend certain postures to attract demons, the issue is with the intent, not the posture.
 As a Christian you can safely stretch and move your body without fear that a posture will inherently attract demonic presence.
 It’s what’s inside the cup that matters (Matthew 23:26-28).

 Just like God made the body for sex and we celebrate it as good, even though some twist it through porn and exploitation; we can affirm that God made the body to move and celebrate that glorious movement regardless of meaning some may attach to those movements.
 In fact if you look at yoga poses, pilates stretches, and general fitness stretching the poses are all the same, just with different names.
-There are only so many ways the muscles of the human body can move and benefit from stretching.
+If you do any form of isometric exercise you are doing some type of yoga pose, there are only so many ways the muscles of the human body can move and benefit from stretching.
 This book gives you a great visual understanding of what muscles are getting worked when you do a yoga pose.

 The Meditation Issue